 These guidelines also rely on you and your family to take a number of measures for your own safety, and for the safety of our staff and contractors.
-The most important of which is to always keep a two metre distance, even if our staff and contractors are wearing PPE.
+The most important of which is to always keep a one metre distance, even if our staff and contractors are wearing PPE.
 If you aren’t able to follow these guidelines then our staff and contractors may feel it is unsafe to continue working on your repair.

 We will be regularly reviewing our approach to routine repairs and all of our services in line with the latest government guidelines.

 The recent restrictions to household visits made by the Scottish Government refer to social visits.
 Our repairs service, gas safety checks and house moves are not affected because specific guidance is already in place for these services.

 - Tell us if you, or a member of your household, has symptoms of Coronavirus (a high temperature or a fever, a new continuous cough, or loss of, or change in sense of smell or taste), are self isolating, shielding or awaiting test results